CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 - Third Row: This row contains a lot of songs (maybe around 300~500?).
 These songs didn't reach 1M views in a short time, but still, that is 1M views.
 In this row, you will experience the **wide diversity of Vocaloid music style**, and see how different era in Vocaloid history have different style of Vocaloid songs.
 That's why I still highly recommend you finish listening to songs in this row.

+{{< admonition type=warning title="Be aware of fake views in Niconico" open=false >}}
+Some songs have fake views.
+In another words, some people use bots to massively increase the view count of a song.

+To avoid songs with fake views, you can search the wiki of the song and usually it will tell you if the song has fake views or not.
+Another way of avoiding is to check the favourite count.
+You can suspect that any song with less than 1000 favourite count potentially has fake views.

+For example, [片恋歌](https://www.nicovideo.jp/watch/sm37828204) has only around 100 favourite count, and [忘れちゃったよ。](https://www.nicovideo.jp/watch/sm30968350) has less than 1000 favourite count.
+These two songs are known to have fake views.

+In contrast, a normal song that just reach 1M views usually have thousands of favourite count.
+{{< /admonition >}}

 Upon here, you should have a clear understanding of Vocaloid history.
 If you are still interested in listening more, you can continue the last row, but it is optional.

 ## Way 2 - Music Game